fr0xk/Scripts/Markdown/discounted_cash_flow.md

 # Discounted Cash Flow (DCF)

 DCF is a method used to determine the present value of an investment based on its expected future cash flows.
 To determine the present value, we discount each future cash flow by a discount rate, which is the interest rate that could be earned if the money was invested elsewhere.
+You need to know two things: how much money the piggy bank will give you each year, and how much you can earn by putting your money somewhere else, like a bank account.
+The first thing is called the future cash flow, and the second thing is called the discount rate.

 ## Calculating DCF